 The Dry Season brings four months of glorious sunshine and very little rain - between 0-5 days per month on average - and many of the colorful Congo festivals occur during this time..
 During the Green Season, days will often be sunny or partly cloudy, with an afternoon or evening “warm” storm that typically lasts a few hours.
 In the Rainy Season you will have some downpours but this time of year brings lots of celebrations to Panama and Portobelo.
 The Festival of the Black Christ on October 21 draws tens of thousands of pilgrims and spectators to Portobelo and the Church of San Felipe every year.

-El Otro Lado is an excellent destination for families, combining easy & affordable travel logistics, a multitude of adventure and cultural experiences with luxury accommodations that are fun rather than fussy.
+El Otro Lado is an excellent destination for families, combining easy travel logistics, a multitude of adventure and cultural experiences with luxury accommodations that are fun rather than fussy.
 Flights to Panama City are under four hours from many major US hubs (and often very affordable), making El Otro Lado a viable option for a long weekend or school break trip.
 And the vibe of the resort embodies whimsy and fun, offering everything from wake boarding & Scuba diving to Congo dance lessons.

 Through the Bahía Portobelo Foundation, young guests of El Otro Lado can meet local students at La Escuelita del Ritmo (The Little Rhythm School) and participate in drumming circles or music and dance workshops that promote the local culture and art through music education.
 Families can also visit the onsite wood shop and artist’s studio at the Casa de la Cultura Congo where they are invited to learn about the inspiration and techniques behind the Congo style from local artisans and then create their own pieces to take home.